syncfusion-content/blazor-docs/blazor/rich-text-editor/webassembly-performance.md

 }
 ```

-N> * **PreventRender** method accepts boolean argument that accepts true or false to disable or enable rendering respectively.
+N> * **PreventRender** method accepts the boolean argument that accepts true or false to disable or enable rendering, respectively.
-<br/> * **PreventRender** method can be used only after RichTextEditor component completed initial rendering.
+<br/> * **PreventRender** method can be used only after the RichTextEditor component completes initial rendering.
 Calling this method during initial rendering will not have any effect.

 ## Avoid unnecessary component renders after RichTextEditor events

-When a callback method is assigned to the RichTextEditor events, then the **StateHasChanged** will be called in parent component of the RichTextEditor automatically once the event is completed.
+When a callback method is assigned to the RichTextEditor events, then the **StateHasChanged** will be called in the parent component of the RichTextEditor automatically once the event is completed.

 You can prevent this re-rendering of the RichTextEditor component by calling the **PreventRender** method.

 In the following example:

-* **ValueChange** event is bound with a callback method, when the editor content gets changed on every time the event is completed the **StateHasChanged** will be invoked for the parent component.
+* **ValueChange** event is bound to a callback method, when the editor content gets changed every time the event is completed, the **StateHasChanged** will be invoked for the parent component.

 ```cshtml
 @using Syncfusion.Blazor.RichTextEditor